lanl/dsi/examples/rcsbpdb/README.md

 ### 1.load_basic.py

-Initialize the backend using a keyword search and preview the datasets table.
+Initialize the RCSBPDB backend using a keyword search and demonstrate the core DSI inspection utilities:

+- `dsi.list()`
+- `dsi.summary()`

+This example provides a quick overview of the available tables and their contents.

 ### 2.list_tables.py

-Perform a PDB ID lookup and display table summaries.

-### 3.get_table.py

-Perform a DOI lookup and retrieve the datasets, resources, and errors tables.

-### 4.search.py

-Perform an author search and preview the returned datasets.
+Retrieve the curated DSI tables using `get_table()` and display them as Pandas DataFrames.

+This example demonstrates:

+- Accessing the `datasets` table
+- Accessing the `resources` table
+- Accessing the `errors` table
+- Viewing selected metadata fields in a tabular format

-### 5.filter_data.py
+### 3.filter_data.py

-Retrieve Solution NMR entries and summarize the returned datasets by count, experimental method, and resource count.
+Filter the Tier 2 `resources` table by file format and use the associated `download_url` values to download matching files.

+This example demonstrates:

+- Resource-level filtering
+- Accessing downloadable file metadata
+- Using `download_url` paths
+- Downloading selected resources to a local directory

-### 6.get_columns.py
+### 4.get_columns.py

-Read PDB IDs and DOIs from an Excel spreadsheet, retrieve metadata, and display all associated resource metadata and paths.
+Read PDB IDs and DOIs from an Excel spreadsheet, retrieve metadata, and display all associated dataset and resource information.

+This example demonstrates:

+- Excel-driven identifier input
+- PDB ID and DOI resolution
+- Dataset metadata retrieval
+- Resource metadata and download path retrieval
+- Resource count summaries by dataset

 ---